minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.md

 ### Testing the boefje

 First, we run `make kat`.
 After that successfully finishes.
 You can run `grep 'DJANGO_SUPERUSER_PASSWORD' .env` to get the password for the super user.
-The login e-mail is "superuser@localhost".
+The login e-mail is _superuser@localhost_.

 After logging in, openKAT will guide you through their first-time setup.